slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_45-48_ISU_vs_NCST.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- NC State should win 4 or more singles matches _94%_ of the time.
+- NC State should win 4 or more singles matches *94%* of the time.
-- Iowa St. should win 4 or more singles matches _1%_ of the time.
+- Iowa St. should win 4 or more singles matches *1%* of the time.
-- The winner of the doubles point will decide the match the other _5%_ of the time.
+- The winner of the doubles point should decide the match the other *5%* of the time.
-- If NC State wins the doubles point, their chances of winning the dual improve to _99%_.
+- If NC State wins the doubles point, their chances of winning the dual improve to *99%*.
-- If Iowa St. wins the doubles point, their chances of winning the dual improve to _6%_.
+- If Iowa St. wins the doubles point, their chances of winning the dual improve to *6%*.

 ------